Hawmex/apriori/README.md

 ### Run the Application

-You can run the application by running the following command:
+You can run the application using the following command:

 ```
 apriori options.json